 The examiners will consider your application and supporting evidence very carefully.
-You will be able to view the outcome of your factors affecting performance application via the results screen on Student Self Service when your results have been released.
+You will be able to view the outcome of your factors affecting performance application via the results screen on Student Self Service when your year outcome has been released.

 This form should not be used to request alternative examination arrangements.

 If you want to make a complaint about the conduct of University examinations you should raise concerns with your senior tutor.
 If you are a graduate research student you should raise your concerns with your director of graduate studies.
 Details of the examination complaints procedure is available from the University regulations page.

 Behaviour after examinations

 The opportunity to celebrate following your final examination is one that has no doubt been well deserved, however you are reminded that you are expected to comply with the University’s Code of Conduct when doing so.
 The code clearly outlines the University’s expectations when you are celebrating with your friends immediately after your examinations, including:

 - meet your friends (but move away from the building quickly)